{user_name}

 For the processing of the data, your consent is obtained as part of the sending process and reference is made to this privacy policy.

 Alternatively, contact can be made via the provided e-mail address.
-In this case, the personal data of the user transmitted with the e-mail are stored.
+In this case, the personal data of the user transmitted with the e-mail will be stored.

-In this context, the data are not passed on to third parties.
-The data are used exclusively for processing the correspondence.
+No transfer of the data to third parties takes place in this context.
+The data are used exclusively for processing the conversation.

 2. Legal basis for data processing

-The legal basis for processing the data is, if the user has given consent, Art.
+The legal basis for the processing of the data is, if the user has given consent, Art.
 6(1)(a) GDPR.

-The legal basis for processing the data transmitted in the course of sending an e-mail is Art.
+The legal basis for the processing of the data transmitted in the course of sending an e-mail is Art.
 6(1)(f) GDPR.
-If the e-mail contact aims at the conclusion of a contract, the additional legal basis for processing is Art.
+If the e-mail contact is aimed at concluding a contract, the additional legal basis for the processing is Art.
 6(1)(b) GDPR.

 3. Purpose of data processing

-The processing of the personal data from the input form serves us exclusively to handle the contact request.
+The processing of the personal data from the input mask serves us solely to process the contact request.
 In the case of contact by e-mail, the necessary legitimate interest in the processing of the data also exists.

 The other personal data processed during the sending process serve to prevent misuse of the contact form and to ensure the security of our information technology systems.